Reading and Literacy Education

 Early Start Program - Reading and Literacy Education, M.S.Ed.

 Our M.S.Ed.
 Reading and Literacy Education program offers an early start option for School of Education undergraduate students.
-During your junior or senior year, you have the opportunity to take up to five courses this master's-level program at the undergraduate tuition rate.
+During your undergraduate studies, you have the opportunity to take up to five courses in this master's-level program at the undergraduate tuition rate.

-Connect with us to learn more and we will walk you through the application process.
-To get started, call (412) 396-6093.
+We welcome you to connect with us to learn more.
+We will guide you through the application process.

 It's Time for Bigger Goals